mattipunkt/mureab/README.md

 # mureab
-a system for music editorial offices
+a system for music editorial offices built using django and bootstrap.

 ### this project is work in progress